0xW41th/soc-snort-splunk-project/README.md

 ## Overview
 - Snort configured as a Network Intrusion Detection System (NIDS)
-- Custom rules for detecting port scans, ICMP flooding, FTP and SSH access
+- Custom rules for detecting port scanning, ICMP flooding, FTP and SSH access
 - Alerts forwarded to Splunk using Splunk Universal Forwarder
 - Events analyzed and visualized in Splunk dashboards